 Stewardship of time is essential for effective decision making and stress reduction.
 Yet, stewardship of time is not a popular phrase.
 Time management is the most used, but meaningless phrase.
-Sadly, stewardship of time does not seem to be important to most folks.
-However, the reality is when we ignore our stewardship of time, we allow events to lead us.
+Stewardship of time does not seem to be important to most folks.
+But reality is when we ignore our stewardship of time, we allow events to lead us.

 About twenty years ago, in my quest to improve my effectiveness, I tried to boost the process I followed to decide.
 I accepted the fact that daily I would have more to do than I could handle.
 Therefore, under God’s guidance, I challenged me to find a process to decide more speedily.

 I realized that before deciding I looked through worldly eyes at available time, talents, and likely outcomes.
 Usually, these decision-elements stymied me.
 They caused me to focus too long on possible results and not the process of getting the outcome.
 I didn’t define success beyond the possible outcome.
-In fact, sometimes I spent days on these matters.
-I became indecisive and delayed decisions.
+In fact, sometimes I spent days on these matters, became indecisive, and delayed decisions.

 Stewardship of Time and P-Squares Decision Process

 As a senior executive with a heavy air-travel schedule in a multi national corporation, I had many daily decisions.
 I prayed continually for a solution to my challenge, and recorded and dissected my decisions.